 - Individuals must file complaints within 180 days of the time they knew (or should have known) about the potential violation.

-If OCR believes the complaint has merit, the agency will contact the person who filed the complaint as well as the covered entity involved to try and reach a mutual resolution.
+If OCR believes the complaint has merit, it will contact the person who filed the complaint as well as the covered entity involved to try and reach a mutual resolution.
 Some matters may be referred to a hearing before an administrative law judge.

 After an investigation, OCR can resolve an issue by